TheFocus.AI TheFocus.AI

 ChapterTitleDescriptionLevelTools

-02Making Your Organization LegibleWrite a skill — no code requiredL1 → L2Claude mobile app
+04Making Your Organization LegibleProjects, CLAUDE.md, and your first skill — no code requiredL1 → L2Projects, SKILL.md

-04Delegation, Not PromptingThe system starts acting on what it seesL3 → L4Claude Code, Remote Control
+06Delegation, Not PromptingThe system starts acting on what it seesL3 → L4Claude Code, Remote Control, cloud sessions

-05The Always-On SystemChannels, schedules, and the system that works while you sleepL4MCP, Scheduled Tasks
+07The Always-On SystemChannels, routines, and the system that works while you sleepL4MCP, Channels, Routines

-06When APIs Don’t ExistComputer Use closes the last gapL4Chrome DevTools, Computer Use
+08When APIs Don’t ExistComputer Use closes the last gapL4Claude in Chrome, Computer Use

 The Concrete Build Map